This Crockpot White Chicken Chili is the perfect dump dinner – just add all the ingredients to the slow cooker and serve with fresh toppings!

 Storing and reheating

-Crockpot white chicken chili will last in the refrigerator for five days.
+Crockpot white chicken chili will last in the refrigerator for 5 days.
 That means you can make the whole dish ahead of time and just reheat it when you are ready to eat.

 This recipe works great as a freezer meal as well.
-Crockpot chicken chili will last for three months in an airtight container in the freezer.
-Leave all of the toppings out of the freezer.
-Those should be added to the hot chili.
+Crockpot chicken chili will last for three months in an airtight container in the freezer without any of the toppings.

 More easy chili recipes